The NYC Traveler in NYC: The Dumbo Area of Brooklyn

 Many visitors to New York (and locals on the weekends) usually cross the Brooklyn Bridge, most likely starting in Manhattan, probably because they've been exploring the City Hall area.

-Whether you're walking or riding, you'll be on the Brooklyn Bridge Promenade, safe from the traffic, because, yes, the bridge is actually a working bridge, linking drivers from Lower Manhattan on Park Row to Brooklyn's I-278, either towards Staten Island or towards Queens (a nice little artery through Brooklyn that drivers hate to be on at almost any time of the day).
+Whether I'm walking or riding, I usually end on the Brooklyn Bridge Promenade, safe from the traffic, because, yes, the bridge is actually a working bridge, linking drivers from Lower Manhattan on Park Row to Brooklyn's I-278, either towards Staten Island or towards Queens (a nice little artery through Brooklyn that I hate to be driving on at almost any time of the day).

-Pedestrians and cyclists enter right across the street from City Hall, at Centre Street.
-If you're not in the area, the 4, 5, 6, J and Z trains will get you over there, take one of those to the Brooklyn Bridge-City Hall or Chambers Street Stop.
-Come out at the staircase that may say City Hall or Brooklyn Bridge and you literally can't miss it.
-The bridge and the road to it will be staring you right in the face, not to mention the hub of activity in the area: cars and buses passing you on Park Row, cyclists and scooters whizzing by and locals who have seen the view so many times that they're not impressed anymore or students from nearby schools including Pace University or Borough of Manhattan Community College.
+When I'm starting in Manhattan, whether I'm walking or riding my bike, I get on the bridge right across the street from City Hall, at Centre Street.
+The 4, 5, 6, J and Z trains will get me over there.
+I get off at Brooklyn Bridge-City Hall or Chambers Street Stop.
+The bridge and the road to is now staring me right in the face, not to mention the hub of activity in the area: cars and buses passing me by on Park Row, cyclists and scooters whizzing by and locals who have seen the view so many times that they're not impressed anymore or students from nearby schools including Pace University or Borough of Manhattan Community College.

-Before you start across the bridge, on foot or wheels, figure out how you're going to get back.
-The bridge is about 1 mile long but what with foot traffic, enjoying the views and probably taking selfies, it could take about 20 minutes to almost an hour, if you decide to walk all the way across.
+Before I start across the bridge, whether I'm on foot or on wheels, I try figure out how which route I'm going to take home.
+The bridge is about 1 mile long but what with foot traffic, enjoying the views and probably taking selfies, it could take me about 20 minutes to almost an hour, especially on those days that I decide to walk all the way across.
 Some people walk midway and then turn around.

 But since this NYC Traveler blog article is about Dumbo, Brooklyn, we're going to go all the way across.
-What if you're already in Brooklyn or you're coming from somewhere else?
-The F train to York Street will get you right to Dumbo.
-The A or C trains to High Street will put you at Cadman Plaza, which is a park with a couple of nice memorials and statues.
-Make your way to Cadman Plaza East, which becomes Washington Street, and keep walking toward the river.
+But sometimes, I'm already on the other side.
+How did I get there?
+The F train to York Street will get me right to Dumbo.
+The A or C trains to High Street will put me at Cadman Plaza, which is a park with a couple of nice memorials and statues.
+I make my way to Cadman Plaza East, which becomes Washington Street, and keep walking toward the river.

 There's one more way to get to the area, but first a little story:

 The name of the area went through many forms, but I thought the name Olympia was one of the most interesting.
-The Sands brothers bought the land in 1787 and thought about developing it as a summer place (maybe even a resort area).
-It's not far fetched.
+For some reason, these guys that bought the land back in the American Revolution days thought about developing it as a summer place (maybe even a resort area).
+It's not too far fetched.
 The riverfront probably formed a beach area and with no bridges or buildings built yet, you can imagine it a a beachfront area.
-However,
+Sort of an early Coney Island.

-Those cobblestones are actually called Belgian block, or setts.
-They're so sturdy that rather than digging them up when asphalt and cement came along, the city, in some instances, just laid those materials right over them.
+Those cobblestones are still there because it was easier to leave them instead of digging them up.
 Some streets retain them fully while you can see them peeking under the asphalt when the streets need repair.
 The blocks were used back in the days of horses so that the horses could grip the streets better.

 In between the cobble-stoned streets and alleys are boutiques, famed pizzerias, ice cream shops, rock climbing and even a "beach."
 So, yep, this is the Dumbo Area of Brooklyn.

 Brooklyn Bridge Park: Part of the park is in the Dumbo area.
 The whole park stretches along the waterfront from Pier 6 to John Street (Atlantic Avenue to Manhattan Bridge).
-Stroll along the waterfront and take in the green spaces, playgrounds, the rocks along the shore and Pebble Beach.
-It's not a sandy beach, and although swimming might not be encouraged, you might be able to wade in.
-Just wear water shoes, they don't call it Pebble Beach for nothing.
-You can also picnic and grill in the park, first come, first served.
+I stroll along the waterfront and take in the green spaces, playgrounds, the rocks along the shore and Pebble Beach.
+It's not a sandy beach, and although I won't swim in it, I might wade in, but I don't because I didn't bring my water shoes.
+The bottom is not sandy.

 The Dumbo area has its own website because there is so much to do.
 Most of these events are in the summertime, when the area is very popular.
 But if you want to visit during nice weather, spring and autumn will have something for you to do also.

-Want more art during the spring?
-Open Studios will give you a peek during one weekend in April into practically 100 art workspaces and galleries.
+This spring, I'm going back to Dumbo to see even more art.
+In April, the Open Studios event will give you a peek during one weekend in April into practically 100 art workspaces and galleries.
 It's a great way for up and coming artists to network and to explore all types of categories of fine art.

-If that isn't enough, you can enjoy art all year long, there is a Gallery Walk every first Thursday of the month, in the evenings.
-The galleries will stay open late so that you can explore the area walking from art space to art space, taking in the views, mingling with local artists and even enjoying local beverages.
+And there's even more art.
+So, I'm setting my calendar for the Gallery Walk on the first Thursday of the month, in the evenings.
+The galleries will stay open late so that I can explore the area walking from art space to art space, taking in the views, mingling with local artists and even enjoying local beverages.

-Like other parks throughout the city, you can catch movies under the stars and in this case, with a fabulous view of Manhattan.
+Like other parks throughout the city, I can catch movies under the stars and in this case, with a fabulous view of Manhattan.
+I'm going to take a look at the website and plan my evening.

 Everything is not for the summer: more art is presented at the Six Foot Platform in autumn on Washington Street on selected Saturdays, with the street car-free for the event.
-Enjoy the freedom of no traffic as you experience art, some alternative, all provocative.
+I enjoy the freedom of no traffic so that I can experience more art, some alternative, all provocative.
+Hmmm.

 That Archway is a busy location: when its not hosting performances and art, it's the site of the Brooklyn Flea Market, all year long, on Saturdays and Sundays; check the website in case the weather doesn't feel up to it.

 There's so much to do, it's difficult to list it all.
 But before we end this article, the most unique event held at Dumbo has to be the Dumbo Drop.
 Remember how we said that Dumbo is a funny name for an elephant?
 Well, apparently the name of the famous pachyderm was not lost on Brooklyn Dumbo, either and every spring, there is a drop of toy elephant parachutes, falling down for kids to catch.
 The event is so popular that you have to enter a sweepstakes to get to one of the two drops on that evening.
-Until the drop, it's a party, no really.
+Until the drop, it's a party.
+No, we're not kidding, really.
 Have loads of family fun at the block party.

-Finally, don't forget your social media moment: that famous photo from Washington Street of you and the Manhattan Bridge:
+Finally, don't forget I'm at my social media moment: that famous photo from Washington Street of you and the Manhattan Bridge:

 Subscribe to our blog!